 For MBS item Number 30177 your Lipectomy and skin reduction after weight loss or bariatric surgery may be covered if all THREE strict criteria are met.

-- the redundant skin and fat interferes with the activities of daily living, and
+- Secondly, the redundant skin and fat interferes with the activities of daily living, and

-If you are contemplating Abdominoplasty or skin reduction after weight loss which is not related to pregnancy, your coverage may depend on how much skin redundancy you have, and how much these weight changes are contributing to your health conditions.
-You can contact our Patient Care team on 1300 264 811 to find out more.
+So, if you are contemplating Abdominoplasty or skin reduction after weight loss which is not related to pregnancy, your coverage may depend on how much skin redundancy you have, and how much these weight changes are contributing to your health conditions.
+You can contact our Patient Care team on 1300 599 990 to find out more.

 What are the multiple procedure rules and MBS rebated for combined surgeries in one operation theatre session?